Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > ***i.
 If the interactive session timed out, get an interactive cluster node again (using alias `islurm`) to start running programs and navigate to class4 directory.
 Also, load the Conda environment - MICRO582_class5_QC.***

-Run this only if you are were logged out of interactive mode.
+Run this only if you were logged out of interactive mode.

 ```
 conda activate MICRO582_class5_QC